 The community at large must believe in what the Department stands for and have faith in the Department’s message.
 Trust must be earned, not given.
 Certainly we understand that convincing everyone of everything is a tall task and maybe even unattainable.
 However, transparency and fairness are tools that should always be used to help earn trust.

-Give acknowledgement to neighborhoods that take positive steps for protection (example - neighborhood safety award).
+- Give acknowledgement to citizens that take positive steps for protection (ex. - neighborhood safety award).

-Share how technology like cameras are used and the strict governing policies in place to protect privacy (example - SMILE).
+- Share how technology is used and the strict governing policies in place to protect privacy (ex. - SMILE).

 - Educate citizens on “Dos and Don’ts” when it comes to sharing data with law enforcement.

 - Explain better what to expect when an investigation is in-process.